 Andy's F A M

 Andy is the youngest of 7 boys and there is such a sweet bond all the brothers have.
 His parents are the nicest people you will ever meet.
-They work so hard and would do anything for anyone.
-You can feel the love they have for their family just by looking at them.
+We lost his dad recently and that has been tough!
+I always loved that you could always feel the love they have for their family just by looking at them.
 They make everyone feel SO comfortable and so special.
+Andy's mom has continued that legacy.
 From growing up with 6 older brothers, Andy has the funniest stories.
-When all the brothers get together they always talk about the mischeif they got into and almost always, something funny comes out that his parents didn't know about that makes us all laugh.
+When all the brothers get together they always talk about the mischief they got into and almost always, something funny comes out that his mom didn't know about that makes us all laugh.
 We look forward to family reunions every year which are normally spent camping, playing games, sharing stories, eating the best dutch oven you've ever had and just spending time together.
 Another favorite tradition is when we go visit in the fall.
-The weather is beautiful, the air is crispy, the trees are bright red and orange and we usually go fourwheeling in the hills.
+The weather is beautiful, the air is crispy, the trees are bright red and orange and we usually go four-wheeling in the hills.

 L I F E

-It would be so easy to only write about all of the fun, happy moments because there are a million of those but we have challenges and trials just like anyone else.
-What we also have is each other and a deep rooted faith in our Heavenly Father and in His son Jesus Christ.
-We know that we are loved and known by our Father in Heaven and that Jesus Christ knows exactly what we feel and go through and that brings peace and happiness.
+It would be so easy to only write about all of the fun, happy moments because there are a lot of those but we have challenges and trials just like anyone else.
+What we also have is each other and a deep rooted faith in God and in His son Jesus Christ.
+We know that we are loved and known by our God and that Jesus Christ knows exactly what we feel and go through and that brings peace and happiness.
 We always want to teach our kids to have that foundation too so that when challenges arise (and they will) that they know where to turn for peace.

 On a normal day, we really just hang out together.
-We love to go boating or visit family or friends on the weekends.
-We go outside, do drives up the mountain, play games, read stories, watch movies, play dolls with Lo, work on house projects and relax at home.
+We love to go for side x side rides, work on house projects, watch high school sports, or visit family or friends.
+We play pickleball in the backyard, race each other in Mario Kart, read stories, watch movies, play Barbies with Lo, and relax at home.
 We love fall, it's always too short!
 We're always planning the next vacation because we love to travel!
 Our favorite place so far has been the Cayman Islands.
 We try to go to a couple major league baseball games and concerts every year and we visit Park City, UT and Disneyland every chance we get!
+We just went on a family vacation to Hawaii and LOVED that!
+Lo's favorite part was watching the sea turtles from our hotel balcony and looking for "she-shells" (sea-shells).

 Kaylie's F A M

 Kaylie is the oldest of 7 (5 girls and 2 boys) and life has always been busy!
 Her and her siblings played a lot of sports growing up and after we got married we spent a lot of time traveling to watch her younger siblings play highschool and college ball.
 Kaylie has such a special bond with her grandparents and aunts and auncles.
 It's unlike anyting else!
 Our favorite traditions are the 4th of July spending the day watching the parade, BBQing, running through sprinklers and watching fireworks.
-We look forward to Labor day at the family cabin, dinners and temple dates with her grandma "O" and lake trips every year.
+We look forward to Labor day, dinners, Christmas parties, Easter and any other time we get to be together.
 I feel so comfortable with her family, they have welcomed me with open arms since day one, as they do everyone else.

-Our daughter is 3 now and we talk to her birth family often.
-We don't live close enough to visit as often as we'd like to but we've been back to visit a couple of times and hope that tradition continues forever.
+Our daughter is almost 7 now and we talk to her birth family often.
+We don't live close enough to visit as often as we'd like to but we've been back to visit every year and hope that tradition continues forever.
 I can't imagine the visits are always easy for them but they are healing for all of us in a way.
+They also come visit us a couple of times per year and we look forward to it!
 We love to see that connection they have with Lo and love to watch how much they grow and change in life.
-I love watching Lo and her birth parents interact and to see the love they have for each other, I feel honored to witness such a sweet relationship.
+I love watching Lo and her birth parents interact and to see the love they have for each other, we feel honored to witness such a sweet relationship.
 They aren't just Lo's birth family, they're our family too.
 We celebrate their successes and they celebrate ours.
 In our eyes, we can't imagine not having them apart of us.
 We love and have the deepest respect for them all.